 We enjoyed our wine tasting on the back deck patio.
 It felt like a friend’s back porch.
 I really liked Black Prince’s Reisling and Pinot Gris.
 Our server took the time to be very thorough explaining all the Black Prince wines and their use of traditional oak barrels for aging their wines.

-Canadian Vinegar Cellars are also located here.
+Black Prince is also the home of Canadian Vinegar Cellars.
 They make gourmet vinegars produced from wine and aged in oak barrels.
-In addition to your wine tasting, you can sample any number of their fruit and balsamic vinegars.
+In addition to wine tasting, sample any number of their fruit and balsamic vinegars.
 We didn’t sample any, but the crowd consensus seemed to be with the peach vinegar.

 At the gift shop inside the converted house, jams and spreads are available as well as the wines and vinegars for purchase.